 As early as the 1980s, the use of thermal solar energy experienced a first boom in the area of water heating and the heating of swimming pools.
 At the beginning of the 1990ies it was possible to develop a considerable market in the field of solar combi systems for hot water and space heating.
 In the period between the year 2002 and 2009 the solar thermal market grew significantly and reached the peak in 2009 due to rising oil prices but also due to new applications in the multifamily house sector, the tourism sector as well as new applications in solar assisted district heating and industrial process heat.

-Market development of solar thermal collectors in Austria until 2020, Source: AEE INTEC
+Market development of solar thermal collectors in Austria until 2021, Source: AEE INTEC

-By the end of the year 2020 approx. 4.9 million m² of solar thermal collectors were in operation.
-This corresponds to an installed thermal capacity of 3,4 GWth.
-The solar yield of the solar thermal systems in operation is equal to 2,116 GWhth.
-The avoided CO2-emissions are 345,637 tons.
+By the end of the year 2021 approx. 4.8 million m² of solar thermal collectors were in operation.
+This corresponds to an installed thermal capacity of 3.3 GWth.
+The solar yield of the solar thermal systems in operation is equal to 2,131 GWhth.
+The avoided CO2-emissions are 369,917 tons.

-The export share of thermal collectors increased from 81 % in 2019 to 84 % in 2020.
-The turnover of the Austrian solar thermal industry was estimated with 131 million Euros for the year 2020.
-Therefore approx. 1,100 full time jobs can be numbered in the solar thermal business.
+The export share of thermal collectors increased from 84 % in 2020 to 92 % in 2021.
+In 2021, after 12 years of decline, the area of exported collectors also increased for the first time, from 344,844 m² in 2020 to 462,223 m² in 2021.
+The turnover of the Austrian solar thermal industry was estimated at 147,6 million Euros for the year 2021.
+Therefore approx. 1,200 full-time jobs can be numbered in the solar thermal business.